 Limited versatility

 The Keen Revel IV Polar is an exceptional winter hiker.
 We love its warm and durable construction, breathable materials, and waterproofness.
-This boot boasted some of the best traction and protection on icy trails and uneven ridgelines.
+Our reviewer wrote, “This boot boasts some of the best traction and protection on icy trails and uneven ridgelines.”
 It is compatible with microspikes, gaiters, or a set of snowshoes and is comfortable enough to wear on its own all day long.
 Enjoy this versatile hiking boot as you splash through the rain, muck, and snow during your snow-capped adventures.

 While there is not much we disliked about this boot, it has an inherently 'techy' and outdoorsy design that isn't the most fashionable option to wear with your average everyday outfit.
-The fit is wider in the forefoot, which is great for bulky socks but might be too wide for those with narrow feet.
+The fit is wider at the forefoot, which is great for bulky socks but might be too wide for those with narrow feet.
 If you need a boot with more warmth and protection from the elements, the Baffin Chloe or the UGG Adirondack might suit you better, but the Revel IV has much better traction.
 Regardless, if you work outdoors and winter is synonymous with outdoor adventure, this cold-weather hiking boot is highly dependable.
 If you prefer a sneaker-style winter boot that also dons some style, consider the Danner Inquire Mid Insulated.
 Our testers found it more comfortable than the Revel IV Polar and just as warm, though it did fall short in traction, and our testers found it a little less durable.

 The Baffin Escalate may not be focused on style, but its functionality in the weight, warmth, and coverage departments is notably impressive.
 We love the full coverage design and Baffin's B-Tek Heat insulation, which kept us impressively warm in the coldest temperatures.
-Most importantly, even with a 12-inch-tall shaft, this boot is as light as a feather, at just 10 ounces per boot for a US women's size 7, and it feels like a giant slipper with tread.
+Most importantly, even with a 12-inch-tall shaft, this boot is as light as a feather, at just 12.5 ounces per boot for a US women's size 9, and it feels like a giant slipper with tread.

 Since 2013, we've tested over 100 unique winter boots for women and men.
-We research top brands and products and then put them to the test out in the field.
+We research top brands and products and then put them to the test in the field.
 Our testing process includes buying and using every pair of boots in our lineup.
 We've spent hundreds of hours in the snow and cold, playing, walking, and doing chores for a complete analysis.
 Testing includes slogging in cold water to check waterproofing and measuring internal air temperatures with the boots soaking in an ice bath to assess insulation.
-With testing grounds from Southwestern Colorado to Northern California to British Columbia, we provide our insight and recommendations to help you find exactly what you want.
+With testing grounds from Southwestern Colorado to Northern California to British Columbia, we provide our insight and recommendations to help you find exactly what you need.
 Our testing process was designed to ensure we didn't miss any crucial details and spans five metrics and 15 individual tests for each boot:

 Warmth (25% of overall score weighting)